Admissible subsets and Littelmann paths in affine Kazhdan-Lusztig theory: Admissible subsets and Littelmann paths

+This theorem is equivalent to Theorem \ref{main} in the equal parameter case when there is no condition on the maximality of $J$.

-\section{Lakshmibai-Seshadri paths}
+\subsection{Lakshmibai-Seshadri paths}

-In this last section, we explain following \cite[\S 9]{LP2}, how to construct an Lakshmibai-Seshadri path (LS paths for short) from an admissible subset $J$.
-There is no new result in this section but this construction can be helpful in order to understand the proof of Theorem \ref{main}.
+We explain following \cite[\S 9]{LP2}, how to construct an Lakshmibai-Seshadri path (LS paths for short) from an admissible subset $J$.
+There is no new result in this section but this construction exhibits a strong link between LS paths and our approach in the proof of Theorem \ref{main}: compare for instance Figure \ref{firstpaths-1} and Figure \ref{firstpaths-2}.